 The California Government Code does not contain legal or policy requirements that would limit the exposure to custodial credit risk for deposits or investments, other than the following provision for deposits: The California Government Code requires that a financial institution secure deposits made by state or local governmental units by pledging securities in an undivided collateral pool held by a depository regulated under state law (unless so waived by the governmental unit).
 The market value of the pledged securities in the collateral pool must equal at least 110% of the total amount deposited by the public agencies.
 California law also allows financial institutions to secure the District's deposits by pledging first trust deed mortgage notes having a value of 150% of the secured public deposits.

-As of June 30, 2020, the District has \$145,161 of deposits with financial institutions over the amount covered by FDIC insurance that is not collateralized according to California law.
+As of June 30, 2021, the District does not have any deposits with financial institutions over the amount covered by FDIC insurance.